-- Should your students keep a physical or a digital journal while they are engaged in distance learning?
-How will the format of their journals affect how they share them with you if you wish to see their writing?
+- Should your students keep a physical or a digital journal?
+If your students are engaged in distance or hybrid learning, how will the format of their journals affect how they share them?

 - How can your students use their journals to document “history in-the-making” during the coronavirus for future generations?
 (See activity 3 for more guidance.)